 Gödel's incompleteness theorems showed that Hilbert's optimism was undue.
 In September 1930, Kurt Gödel announced his first incompleteness theorem at a conference in Königsberg.
 Von Neumann, who was in the audience, immediately recognized the significance of Gödel's result for Hilbert's program.
 Shortly after the conference he wrote to Gödel, telling him that he had found a corollary to Gödel's result.
 Gödel had found the same result already independently: the second incompleteness theorem, asserting that the system of Principia does not prove the formalization of the claim that the system of Principia is consistent (provided it is).
 All the methods of finitary reasoning used in the consistency proofs up till then were believed to be formalizable in Principia, however.
 Hence, if the consistency of Principia were provable by the methods used in Ackermann's proofs, it should be possible to formalize this proof in Principia; but this is what the second incompleteness theorem states is impossible.
 Bernays also realized the importance of Gödel's results immediately after he studied Gödel's paper in January 1931, writing to Gödel that (under the assumption that finitary reasoning can be formalized in Principia) the incompleteness theorem show that a finitary consistency proof of Principia is impossible.
 Shortly thereafter, von Neumann showed that Ackermann's consistency proof is flawed and provided a counterexample to the proposed ε-substitution procedure (see Zach 2003).

 In (1936), Gentzen published a consistency proof of first-order Peano Arithmetic PA.
 As Gödel had shown was necessary, Gentzen's proof used methods that could not be formalized in PA itself, namely, transfinite induction along the ordinal ε0.
 Gentzen's work marks the beginning of post-Gödelian proof theory and work on Relativized Hilbert Programs.
 Proof theory in the tradition of Gentzen has analyzed axiomatic systems according to what extensions of the finitary standpoint are necessary to prove their consistency.
 Usually, the consistency strength of systems has been measured by the system's proof-theoretic ordinal, i.e., the ordinal transfinite induction along which suffices to prove consistency.
 In the case of PA, that ordinal is ε0.
+(For further discussion, see the entry on the development of proof theory.)

 The cornerstone of Hilbert's philosophy of mathematics, and the substantially new aspect of his foundational thought from 1922b onward, consisted in what he called the finitary standpoint.
 This methodological standpoint consists in a restriction of mathematical thought to those objects which are “intuitively present as immediate experience prior to all thought,” and to those operations on and methods of reasoning about such objects which do not require the introduction of abstract concepts, in particular, without appeal to completed infinite totalities.